-On May 17, 2023, we effected a forward stock split at a ratio of 7.1-for-1.
-All share and share price information in this prospectus have been adjusted to give effect to the forward stock split.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will effect a forward stock split at a ratio of 7.1-for-1.
+Except for the audited financial statements included elsewhere in this prospectus, and as otherwise provided herein, all share and share price information in this prospectus have been adjusted to give effect to the forward stock split.